porterjamesj/website/content/hiking/lt23/day13/index.md

 [^1]: Yes, that's their actual name.
 [^2]: Whenever anything was dubious or uncertain we'd go "But what are it's intentions???" or "I don't know a lot about [thing] intentions".
-[^3]: Toothbrush handle sawing is a bit of a meme in the hiking community; it's sort of of a way of gently poking fun at overzealous ultralight hikers.
+[^3]: Toothbrush handle sawing is a bit of a meme in the hiking community; it's often brought up as a sort of reductio ad absurdum to gently poke fun at overzealous ultralight hikers.